MadSkills-io/fullstack-serverless/README.md

 * All fullstack-serverless configuration parameters are optional - e.g. don't provide ACM Certificate ARN to use default CloudFront certificate (which works only for default cloudfront.net domain).
 * This plugin **does not create Route53 aliases** for the newly created CloudFront distribution automatically;
-  however, this is easily configured with the addition of a `AWS::Route53::RecordSetGroup` CloudFormation templating (provided below).
+  however, this is easily configured with the addition of `AWS::Route53::RecordSetGroup` CloudFormation templating (provided below).
   Alternatively, you may manually add Route53 ALIAS record pointing to your CloudFront domain name in the AWS console.
 * First deployment may be quite long (e.g. 10 min) as Serverless is waiting for CloudFormation to deploy CloudFront distribution.